webonyx/graphql-php/docs/schema-definition-language.md

-# Defining your schema
+# Schema Definition Language
 Since 0.9.0

-[Type language](http://graphql.org/learn/schema/#type-language) is a convenient way to define your schema, especially with IDE autocompletion and syntax validation.
+The [schema definition language](http://graphql.org/learn/schema/#type-language) is a convenient way to define your schema, especially with IDE autocompletion and syntax validation.

-Here is a simple schema defined in GraphQL type language (e.g. in a separate **schema.graphql** file):
+You can define this separate from your PHP code, e.g. in a **schema.graphql** file:

 ```graphql
 schema {